josematez/detectron2_ros_probs/README.md

-# Detectron2 Object Detector for ROS

 Note: This repository is an adaptation of [Detectron2_ros](https://github.com/DavidFernandezChaves/Detectron2_ros) to include panoptic segmentation.

+# Detectron2 - Per-pixel Semantic Segmentation and Object Detection for ROS

 A ROS Node for detecting objects using [Detectron2](https://github.com/facebookresearch/detectron2).

 ## Installation